ken-tummada/ken-tummada/README.md

 📩 ken.thampiratwong@gmail.com

 Hello!
-I'm Ken, a freshman at UC Santa Barbara with 3 years of programming experience.
+I'm Ken, a sophomore at UC Santa Barbara with 3 years of programming experience.
 Reach out to chat!

 ## Stuff that I use